wimstefan/ligero-theme/README.md

 # Ligero
-A light colorscheme for vim created with [Estilo](https://github.com/jacoborus/estilo/) by Jacobo Tabernero.
+A vim colorscheme for both light & dark backgrounds created with [Estilo](https://github.com/jacoborus/estilo/) by Jacobo Tabernero.
 It has 16 and 256 colours support for both terminal and GUI.